China likely loaded more than 100 ICBMs in silo fields, Pentagon report says

 But the report added that China’s nuclear expansion was ongoing and it was on track to have over 1,000 warheads by 2030.

-China has said it adheres to a "nuclear strategy of self-defense and pursues a no-first-use policy."
+China has said it adheres to a “nuclear strategy of self-defence and pursues a no-first-use policy”.

 China, which views democratically governed Taiwan as its own territory, has never renounced use of force to “reunify” with the island.

-Beijing was refining its military options to take Taiwan by "brute force," the report said, adding that one option could include strikes 1,500-2,000 nautical miles from China.
+Beijing was refining its military options to take Taiwan by “brute force,” the report said, adding that one option could include strikes 1,500 to 2,000 nautical miles from China.